cybmer2/rpgbuttext/README.md

 5. Run it.
 To do so, on linux run these 3 commands:

-uv venv
+first; uv venv
-source .venv/bin/activate
+second; source .venv/bin/activate
-python main.py
+third; python main.py

 If you're on windows:

-uv venv
+first; uv venv
-.venv\Scripts\activate (if in command prompt.
-If in powershell, run: .venv\Scripts\Activate.ps1) python main.py
+second; .venv\Scripts\activate (if in command prompt.
+If in powershell, run: .venv\Scripts\Activate.ps1) third; python main.py